 Elizabeth Christoforetti is an architectural and urban designer.
-She received a Master in Architecture with Distinction from the Harvard Graduate School of Design, where she received the Henry Adams Medal, the school’s highest academic honor.
+She received a Master in Architecture with Distinction from the Harvard Graduate School of Design, where she received the AIA Henry Adams Medal.
 Elizabeth also studied religion at Bowdoin College in Maine and fine arts at the School of the Art Institute of Chicago.
 She has taught architecture at the Harvard Graduate School of Design and Northeastern University, and has served as a researcher in the Social Computing Group at the MIT Media Lab.
 Elizabeth grew up in Pittsburgh, Miami, and Michigan, and now lives in Cambridge with her family.

 Nathan Fash is a registered architect and a registered construction supervisor with over a decade of experience in academic, commercial, residential, and historical contexts.

-He holds a Master in Architecture degree with Distinction from the Harvard Graduate School of Design, and was awarded the Henry Adams Medal.
+He holds a Master in Architecture degree with Distinction from the Harvard Graduate School of Design, and was awarded the AIA Henry Adams Medal.
 His background in fine arts led him to a hands-on, detail oriented, and process driven approach to design thinking and making.

 Since the fall of 2015, he has been Assistant Professor of Architecture at Roger Williams University, where he teaches courses on construction technology and graduate level design studios.
 He is a native speaker of Spanish and fluent in Italian, and has worked in Italy, Honduras, and Turkey.